alfredobonino/ppa2mgr/README.md

 ppa2mgr
 =======

-this is a tool for ppa. this tool search, list, remove and search ppa on ubuntu and derivates.
+this is a tool for ppa. this tool search, list, remove and install ppa on ubuntu and derivates.

 for search a ppa: